WolfieZero/templatie/README.md

 * Started logging changes
 * Improved the Scaffold structure
 * Started use of variable and function file to be include where needed (keeping it DRY)
+* Change some of the default type styles
+* Removed reliance on PHP for JavaScript pulling (simply HTML commenting used)

 Inspiration & Sources